ParisNeo/lollms/docs/tutorials/create_personal_mcps.md

 # 3. Main Entry Point to Run the Server
 if __name__ == "__main__":
     # This part allows the server to be run, but LOLLMS will handle it automatically.
     print("MCP server is ready.
-It should be started via Simplified LOLLMS.")
+It should be started via LOLLMS.")
 ```

 This boilerplate provides a fully functional, albeit simple, MCP server.